GameClay/FlightlessManicotti/README.markdown

 Currently Clang can be used to compile by uncommenting a line in the top-level `SConscript` file, but no static analysis has been attempted yet.

+## Doxygen
+FlightlessManicotti uses [Doxygen](http://www.doxygen.org/) to generate documentation.

+### lua2dox
+FlightlessManicotti includes a slightly-modified version of the [doxygen-lua](http://github.com/alecchen/doxygen-lua) project.
+The modifications are based on alecchen/doxygen-lua@a7b2809425bb08174c154b83018194284f189bf7.

+This is included with FlightlessManicotti and is located at `tools/doxygen-lua`

 # Libraries
 All library dependencies are included within the repository.
 These libraries must be built before FlightlessManicotti can be linked.